DHlomozda/task-manager/README.md

 ﻿# Task manager project
-# To login use: admin
+# To login use: admin/nPassword: 123
-# Password: 123